loadingthecode/Higher/README.md

 2. The computer plays a card with insufficient value.
 3. The computer plays a special card (Sun or Wormhole) as their last card.
 This is considered a foul and will result in an instant loss for the offender.

+## Current WIPs

+### Animations
+I have most of the animations done currently (special thanks to the Unity plugin "iTween").
+I plan to add cool animations for wormhole and sun card usage.

+### Sounds
+I still need to add sound and music to the game.

+### More Cards!!!
+Of course, the sun and wormhole cards will not be the only special cards in the game.
+I am still coming up with new ideas on the flow :)

 ## Asset Sources

 ### Sprites and Images